KxSystems/docs/docs/kb/logging.md

 A kdb+ process can run 24/7, but a log file may only be relevant for a specific timeframe or event.
 For example, the default tickerplant creates a new log for each day.
-The developer should close the current log and create a new one on each event.
+You should ensure the current log is closed and a new log created on each event.
 A decision must be taken on whether to retain the old files or delete them, taking into account disk usage and what other processes may require them.

 A naming convention should be used to aid distinction between current log files and any old log files required for retention.